 Performance: For the five employees selected, determined that accrued and/or paid leave in the pay period was properly reflected in the Commission's cumulative leave records.

-Houma-Terrebonne Airport Commission Schedule of Procedures and Associated Findings of the d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.